 For the wrong ones, evaluate based on the following:

 You need to memorize the fundamental concepts, but it is more important to understand how they can be applied.
+I talked about this earlier in this post.
+It’s not just about memorizing facts.

 Keep practicing until you are reasonably comfortable with your performance.
 It is also important to allow time for at least one mock exam, so you can answer the questions in a more stressful (and realistic) testing environment.
 You can also practice time management which is one of the most important exam testing strategies.